ajvengo/ews/README.md

 * For VS 2013: run configure.cmd from build/vs2013 directory
 * For VS 2010: run configure.cmd from build/vs2010 directory
 * For Linux: run build.sh from build/linux directory
-** Under Linux apropriate file descriptors limits must be set using "ulimit -n fd_limit_number" before starting EWS server
+ * Under Linux apropriate file descriptors limits must be set using "ulimit -n 10000" before starting EWS server
 * Binaries will be created in "bin" directory